Taurus (ruler): Attestations

-Doubts
+Unclear meaning of early hieroglyphs

 However, since the bull sign is never accompanied by a horus falcon or a gold rosette – indicators of rulers in the pre-dynastic period – some researchers doubt that it refers to a king.
 For example, the writing expert Ludwig David Morenz and the Egyptologist Jochem Kahl point out that Egyptian hieroglyphic writing was still in the early stages of development during the pre-dynastic period and that it was extremely unsafe to assign individual pictorial symbols.
 The reason for this is the fact that in this early writing development phase no fixed determinatives for "locality", "nomes" and "region" existed.
 A representation of a bull could represent the king as an attacking force, but it could also be part of a name for a certain place or district (e.g. for the mountain bull district).
 There were also depictions of bulls in connection with the archaic ceremony "Catching the wild bull" as a pre-form for the later Apis run.
 A bull representation therefore does not necessarily confirm a king's name.